|Years||1987 World Championships (Lt 1x 6th)

 The rowing photographer Peter Spurrier took this picture of her training with Carrie Wood in late 1987.

 In 1998, when Caroline was on maternity leave with her third child, she got another out of the blue contact, this time a letter from John Wilson, who was in charge of the ergo manufacturer’s Concept 2 arm in Nottingham.
 “He said, ‘I don’t know what you do, but I remember you from the World Championships in Copenhagen, and we’re looking for a distributor in Italy who has a background in rowing and who speaks English and Italian.’
 At the time Riccardo had started an initiative where he went into schools with indoor rowers to promote rowing so it all fitted together, and we became the Italian distributors for Concept 2.”

 From Concept to concert

 From 2015, Caroline stepped back a bit from her indoor rowing work to study cello at the conservatoire in Rome.
 “I have been really struck by the similarity between rowing and music,” she reflects.
-“It’s got exactly the same training, you’ve got your long distance and your scales, your sprints, the change of pace, the emotion before your concerts, and also feeling the vibrations on the water and when you’re playing.
+“It’s requires exactly the same kind of training: you’ve got your long distance and your scales, your sprints, the change of pace, the emotion before your concerts, and also feeling the vibrations on the water and when you’re playing.
 Above all the discipline is the same, the total discipline, and how it kind of takes over your life; I haven’t been able to do any gardening because I had to take care of my hands, like when you’re racing you can’t sit in the sun.
-And it’s given me a huge new respect for musicians, because even though they don’t need cardio-vascular fitness, they do exactly the same, mentally, physically as rowers.”
+And it’s given me a huge new respect for musicians, because even though they don’t need the super strength and cardio-vascular fitness, they follow exactly the same type of training regime, mentally and physically as rowers.”

-Caroline is thrilled that her niece is Emily Craig is in the British lightweight rowing team.
+Caroline is extremely proud that her niece is Emily Craig is part of the British lightweight rowing team.